B1aZer/b1azer.github.io/posts/how-fast-can-we-learn.md

 do all the work for us.
 And If so happens we've never used multiplication table, then we left with memory free of information we don't need and with much better mood!

+This process is called interference.
+There is retroactive interference, when learning new information makes it harder to recall old information and proactive interference, where prior learning disrupts recall of new information.
+Although interference can lead to forgetting, it is important to keep in mind that there are situations when old information can facilitate learning of new information.
+Knowing Latin, for instance, can help an individual learn a related language such as French – this phenomenon is known as positive transfer.